CroissantWhyNot/Sailor/README.md

 Steps to install:

 1.)
-Install the Python libraries Discord, asyncio, and google-generativeai.
+Install the Python libraries Discord, pillow, and google-generativeai.

 2.)
 If you haven't already, create a new Discord app.
 If this is your first time, follow the tutorial in Discord's documentation. https://discord.com/developers/docs/quick-start/getting-started.
 You can skip the steps mentioning Ngrok, it is not necessary for bots from my personal experience.